 The Millionaire Next Door: The Surprising Secrets of America’s Wealthy – by Stanley & Danko

 Besides Microsoft Excel, these are the tools I use to help keep our money and savings organized.

-Personal Capital – Is a free wealth management tool which allows you to aggregate all of your accounts in one place.
-I really like having one place to aggregate all my accounts on a single dashboard.
-Super easy to use and offers a number of free tools to help keep your finances organized.
+Personal Capital – Is a free wealth management tool that allows you to aggregate all of your accounts in one place.
+I like having one place to aggregate all my accounts on a single dashboard.
+Super easy to use and offers several free tools to help keep your finances organized.